CumulusNetworks/docs/content/cumulus-netq-32/Manage-the-NetQ-UI/_index.md

     {{<figure src="/images/netq/netq-mgmt-login-mgmt-config-modal-320.png" width="400" >}}

 4. Select how long a user may be logged in before logging in again; 30 minutes, 1, 3, 5, or 8 hours.

-Default is unspecified.
+    Default for on-premises deployments is 6 hours.
+Default for cloud deployments is 30 minutes.

 5. Indicate the number of times (between 1 and 100) the application can be refreshed before the user must log in again.
 Default is unspecified.